List of Hunter × Hunter characters: Benjamin Hui Guo Rou

 Benjamin Hui Guo Rou (ベンジャミン=ホイコーロ, Benjamin Hoikōro) is the first prince of Kakin and Nasubi's eldest son with his first wife, Unma (ウンマ).
 Although a very strong and aggressive man, when reasoned with using relevant information he is flexible but stern, and always makes sound judgements.
 He has no qualms about killing his own siblings and seems to have a rivalry with Tserriednich, his sibling from the same mother.
 As Deputy Military Adviser of the Kakin Royal Army, Benjamin is able to order some of his personal guards to protect the other princes.
 These guards have authorization to kill in self-defense if they feel threatened, and are secretly tasked with learning people's Nen abilities.
 He was already a Nen user before the succession game began.
 His ability "Those Who Inherit the Stars": Benjamin Baton (Hoshi Wotsu Gumono-tachi: Benjamin Baton) allows him to inherit the Nen abilities of people upon their death, as long as they were members of his private army who graduated from Kakin's Royal Military Academy and swore loyalty to him..

 Camilla Hui Guo Rou

 Camilla Hui Guo Rou (カミーラ=ホイコーロ, Kamīra Hoikōro) is the second prince of Kakin, Nasubi's eldest daughter and first child with his second wife, Duazul (ドゥアズル, Duazuru).
 While charming, she is sadistic and answers to no one but her father.
 She orders her mother to get close to and kill Halkenburg.
-Her Nen ability, "The Cat Who Lived a Million Times": Cat's Name (猫の名前), is a giant cat Nen Beast that activates after death and fully resurrects Camilla by taking the life of her killer.
+Her Nen ability, "The Cat Who Lived a Million Times": Cat's Name (猫の名前, 100 Man-kai Ikita Neko: Neko no Namae), is a giant cat Nen Beast that activates after death and fully resurrects Camilla by taking the life of her killer.
 Her Guardian Spirit Beast, which has a silhouette resembling that of a tree with breasts for its crown, is a Manipulator with a coercive-type ability that takes complete control of a target once certain conditions are met.